 We all know about the dangers of drunk drivers, but what about the dangers of exhausted drivers?
-According to the American Academy of Sleep Medicine , teens are at an especially high risk for dying in drowsy driving accidents.
+According to the American Academy of Sleep Medicine, teens are at especially high risk for dying in drowsy driving accidents.

-Drowsy driving is bad for everyone – that's why laws limit how much truck drivers can drive, and requiring them to be screened for sleep apnea.
+Drowsy driving is bad for everyone.
+That’s why laws limit how much truck drivers can drive and require them to be screened for sleep apnea.
 Truckers are considered high risk because when they fall asleep at the wheel, their vehicles can cause massive damage to everyone else on the road.
 However, teens have their own issues which make them a high-risk group.

 Teen drivers are young and inexperienced drivers.
 They don’t have the muscle memory and routines of older drivers, which makes it even more dangerous for them to drive when sleepy.
 If they drift off at the wheel, they’re more likely to run off the road or into another vehicle.

 Meanwhile, teens tend to be sleepier to begin with.
 School start times often are poorly matched with adolescent circadian rhythms, and teens are notoriously bad at sleep hygiene, especially when they have access to phones and other electronic devices.
 This means that our most inexperienced drivers are often our sleepiest.

 How your dental practice can help

 There’s another issue facing teens.
 The increase in obesity rates is leading to an increase in obstructive sleep apnea among teenagers, and many children with sleep apnea are never diagnosed.
 They grow up to become teens with sleep apnea.
 Many families don’t even realize their teen has a problem, which is where you can help screen teens, refer them for diagnosis, treat them, and save lives.